Image

 F-1 students are eligible for CPT before completing their studies, as well as an additional 12 months of OPT, either before or following graduation, or a combination of the two.
 However, if they work full-time for one year or more of CPT, they are not eligible for OPT.
 Students with a J-1 visa are usually eligible to work up to 18 months following graduation.
 They may also be eligible to work part-time during their program of study.
 Staff in the International Student Office on campus will evaluate each student’s situation to determine the length of time for which they are eligible to work.

 Normally, if the internship involves no form of compensation and is truly voluntary, the students may volunteer without having to do any paperwork with the BCIS.
-If, however, the internship provides a stipend or any compensation, students must obtain permission for practical training or academic training prior to starting their internship.
-Student should check with their employers to ensure that the company is allowed by law to offer unpaid internships.
+If, however, the internship provides a stipend or any compensation, students must obtain permission for practical training or academic training prior to starting the internship.
+Students should check with their employers to ensure that the company is legally allowed to offer unpaid internships.

 The Code of Federal Regulations Title 8 and Title 22 citation numbers for regulations governing practical training are as follows: